 Download our white paper and learn more about how higher energy efficiency goes hand in hand with lower temperatures and more flexible distribution.

 The prerequisite for high energy efficiency and the very foundation of the energy transition is transparency.

 Through frequent meter readings down to hourly values or even five-minute values, utilities can monitor and manage the network in new and simpler ways.
-This allows for operational optimisation and reduction of waste.
-Furthermore the frequent meter data provided through smart meters allows utilities to identify and help end users, who need guidance about energy efficient behaviour.
+This allows for operational optimization and reduction of waste.
+Furthermore the frequent meter data provided through smart meters allows utilities to identify and help end users, who need guidance about energy efficient behavior.